Zoë Kravitz and Karl Glusman Split: Relive Their Four-Year Romance - E! Online

 A break up no one saw coming: Zoë Kravitz and Karl Glusman have called it quits.

 Just two days before the Christmas holiday, the Big Little Lies star filed for divorce from the 32-year-old actor on Dec.
 23, 2020.
-However, the news didn't break until Jan.
-2 with People confirming their split through court records and Zoë's rep.
+However, E!
+News confirmed their split on Jan.
+3, per the actress' rep. The news also broke on Karl's birthday.

 Hours later, she uploaded an image of the night sky to her main feed and wrote, "new year/ little things."